-North East Link will finally complete the missing link in Melbourne's freeway network.
-It will be a modern new freeway connecting an upgraded Eastern Freeway to the M80 Ring Road in Melbourne’s north-east.
-The project will include much-needed upgrades to the Eastern Freeway from Springvale Road and a new Doncaster Busway public transport connection.
+North East Link will finally connect Melbourne's freeway network between the Eastern Freeway and the M80 Ring Road in Melbourne’s north-east.
+The project includes major upgrades to the Eastern Freeway from Springvale Road including Melbourne’s first dedicated busway from Doncaster towards the city.

 North East Link will connect an upgraded Eastern Freeway to the M80 Ring Road in Melbourne’s north-east.
-The Eastern Freeway will connect to North East Link via a new interchange at Bulleen Road.
-North East Link will then quickly dive into a 5 kilometre tunnel heading north, emerging to connect at Manningham Road and Lower Plenty Road.
-North East Link will continue in a trench past Watsonia Station, and with connections to Grimshaw Street, before finally connecting to the M80 and Greensborough Bypass.
+The Eastern Freeway will connect to North East Link at a new interchange next to Bulleen Road.
+North East Link will then continue into a 6-kilometre tunnel heading north, with interchanges at Manningham Road and Lower Plenty Road.
+The tunnel will extend to Blamey Road and then keep travelling north in a deep trench running next to Greensborough Road.
+North East Link will rise to surface level road just past Watsonia Station and connect to two new interchanges at Grimshaw Street and the M80 Ring Road.

 The business case for North East Link estimates the project to cost around $16 billion.

-The full cost of upgrades to the Eastern Freeway will be included in the project costs.
-All additional costs associated with making sure the North East Link fully integrates with the existing road network, including upgrades as well as connections to the M80, will also be included.
+The full cost of upgrades to the Eastern Freeway are included in the project costs.
+All additional costs associated with making sure the North East Link fully integrates with the existing road network, including upgrades as well as connections to the M80, are also included.

 Yes.
 North East Link will be funded by a combination of government contributions and tolls.
-The new North East Link will be tolled but there will be no new tolls on existing routes.
-This includes no new tolls to use the Eastern Freeway, Greensborough Highway/Bypass and the M80 Ring Road.
+North East Link will be tolled but there will be no new tolls on existing routes.
+This includes no tolls to use the Eastern Freeway, Greensborough Highway/Bypass and the M80 Ring Road.

-If you think your property may be affected, please call us on 1800 105 105 so we can understand your concerns and stay in touch as the project progresses.
+If you think your property or business may be affected, please call us on 1800 105 105 so we can understand your concerns and stay in touch as the project progresses.